1000miles/typescript-random-data-generator-app/README.md

 Before you start make sure to create a project, enable API services and register an API key using Google Maps JavaScript API on https://developers.google.com.

+⚠️ **For security reasons restrict your API key on Google Cloud Platform to a specified website-url where you publish your project.**

 ```shell

 $ cd maps/